-Since the mid-1990s, fiscal and budgetary discipline has been extraordinarily strong in Sweden and its tight budgetary regime is beginning to pay off now.

-Since the 1992 financial crisis, maintaining sound fiscal policy has been an overarching policy goal for both center-right and Social Democratic governments.
-As mentioned, Sweden is one of very few countries with a budget surplus goal, and although increasingly controversial, neither government nor opposition harbor any plans to abolish that goal.
-This goal and other elements of the fiscal policy framework has set Sweden on a trajectory of strong and sustained economic development.
-Not even the 2008 global economic crisis or the euro crisis have caused any major disruptions to Sweden's economy.
+Budgetary Policy Score: 9 Since the mid-1990s, fiscal and budgetary discipline has been extraordinarily strong in Sweden and its tight budgetary regimehas begun to yield benefits.
+In the wake of the 1992 financial crisis, maintaining sound fiscal policy has been an overarching policy goal for both center-right and Social Democratic governments.
+Sweden is one of very few countries that targets a budget surplus, and although this is increasingly controversial, neither government nor opposition harbor any plans to abolish it.
+This target and other elements of the fiscal policy framework has set Sweden on a trajectory of strong and sustained economic development.
+Not even the 2008 global economic crisis or the euro crisis have disrupted Sweden's economic growth.